Fox Business Network suspends host Charles Payne amid misconduct inquiry

 Fox Business Network has suspended longtime host Charles Payne during an investigation into allegations of "professional misconduct," a spokesperson said.

-The "Making Money" host was sidelined Thursday night after the Los Angeles Times first reported allegations of sexual harassment against him, citing two sources familiar with her complaint.
+The "Making Money" host was sidelined Thursday night after the Los Angeles Times first reported allegations of sexual harassment against him, citing two sources familiar with a complaint made by a female political analyst.

 "We take issues of this nature extremely seriously and have a zero-tolerance policy for any professional misconduct," a Fox Business Network spokesperson said in a statement.
 "This matter is being thoroughly investigated and we are taking all of the appropriate steps to reach a resolution in a timely manner."